 This is one of the ways to get qualified visitors to your website without increasing your ranking.
 It might be an old technique that was popular 3-4 years ago, but it's still very effective to secure high quality and organic traffic, without having to increase your rankings.

 Barnacle SEO is essentially a term coined by Will Scott of Search Influence and credit to him for that.
 The idea that Will proposed is attaching oneself to a large fixed object and collecting benefit as the currents bring it.
+In terms of SEO, it means taking advantage of larger sites like SEO Master, for example.

 People will discover websites through search engines but lots of SEOs miss this opportunity because they think in SEO terms.
 Doing SEO means working with sales in mind, this is every SEO's ultimate goal, to produce more revenue for the company.